Moisture is perhaps the biggest threat to your guns and how they function.

 You can leave the end open if you’re traveling though.

 The silicone coating helps protect the gun barrel port from moisture, but it’s not designed to last forever.

 The polyester fabric is very durable, but I would say that once a year, you should hit these with a waterproofing spray (usually marketed for shoes and boots).

 You’ll be able to pull this up over most scopes, but if you have an enlarged scope for long-distance sharpshooting, you might encounter some difficulties.

 While testing this on my own rifle, it barely fit over the scope, but still covered most of the barrel without the need to remove the scope.

 It will fit over iron sights pretty well, as it shows in the photos on the sales page.

-Last but not least, MidwayUSA has a pretty fair price.
+Last but not the least, MidwayUSA has a pretty fair price.

-You pay a bit more than you would on other rifles and shotgun stocks, but it gets the job done extremely well.
+You pay a bit more than you would on other rifles and shotgun cover socks, but it gets the job done extremely well.